Wednesday, January 28, 2026

 If you wish to cite this rapid review, I'm unsure if it's possible, since it's not peer-reviewed nor published on any official university source.
 It is only my own personal publication, so to speak.
 Therefore, something like:

-Larsson, Nils, Rapid Review: Automated Testing for Website Accessbility, 2025, written in the course Computer Science C: Scientific Method at Mid Sweden University, published on the compartdev blog at September 20, 2025.
+Larsson, Nils, Rapid Review: Automated Testing for Website Accessbility, 2025, written in the course Computer Science C: Scientific Method at Mid Sweden University, published on the compartdev blog on September 20, 2025.

 Other related references